brendan-aper/E-Commerce-Back-End/README.md

 Replace `your_database_name`, `your_mysql_username`, and `your_mysql_password` with your MySQL database name, username, and password respectively.

+Here is also a link to the [video tutorial](https://github.com/brendan-aper/E-Commerce-Back-End)

 ## Database Initialization

 To create and seed the development database with test data, follow these steps: